Leaders across rating systems, industry membership organizations, embodied carbon subject matter expert organizations, and industry commitment leaders

 The Project

-Following years of collaboration amongst various individual groups, built environment industry leaders came together in March 2023 in Seattle, with recurring meetings since, to discuss a potential coalition to accelerate and strategize how to rapidly reduce embodied carbon in the built environment.
+Following years of collaboration amongst various individual groups, built environment industry leaders in North America have come together to create a coalition to accelerate and strategize how to rapidly reduce embodied carbon in the built environment.

 As organizations currently or imminently gathering embodied carbon data from the built environment industry, creating tools and resources, and building awareness about this critical issue, we believe that we can move faster together.